edelgrace/edelgrace.me/content/blog/2016-02-28-blogilates-beginners-workout-calendar-2-0-day-12.md

   * _One Leg Crunch:_ I still keep using my neck instead of my core to do these but it's so hard for me to lift up my shoulders still.
   * _Roll ups:_ Thank goodness for roll ups (again).
   * _Balancing Pilates Stances:_ Thankfully, I made a better attempt at this one compared to last week.
-  * _Fire Hydrant:_ For the first time, I actually felt my butt working in this move&#8230; This was another move that was easier this time around!
+  * _Fire Hydrant:_ For the first time, I actually felt my butt working in this move...
+This was another move that was easier this time around!
   * _Plank Twists:_ Add this move to my "Edel actually did it this time!" list.
 I don't know what it was but they were easier this week.
 Although my feet kept pushing away the rug from my feet.

 ### Video 2: Abs on Fire

 Cassey was not joking about the title when she named this video "abs on fire."
-My abs&#8230; Were definitely on fire.
+My abs...
+Were definitely on fire.

 <div class="flex-video">
 </div>

-  * _Genie Abs:_ These&#8230; were surprisingly okay!
+  * _Genie Abs:_ These... were surprisingly okay!
 I'm really bad at using my core.
 It wasn't until Cassey made it harder did I start to struggle a little.
-  * _Eagle Abs:_ This move is very&#8230; Twisty!
+  * _Eagle Abs:_ This move is very...
+Twisty!
 I suck at any variation of crunches so this was not a fun move.
 I don't think I did it right at all.
 I ended up just holding onto my knees whenever I went up.
   * _Runaway Abs:_ What a cute move.
 It was hard though because it always hurts to try to lift my shoulders off the floor.
 I could feel my shoulder blades digging into the ground.
   * _Double Leg Stretch/Star Abs:_ This was hard and I didn't have much room to do these properly.
 But I really tried to do these.
 Once again, once Cassey added a little more difficulty to the move, I tried it but just ended up doing the simple version again.
   * _Clock Abs:_ I do not like clock abs!
 I find it so hard to do and my hips go all over the place.
 But I tried my best, even if it was at a snail's pace.